Avoma Chrome Extension for Google Meet

 - Make sure your calendar is synced with Avoma.

 - For native Google Meet recording, ensure your Google account is integrated with Avoma.
-Learn how

 What you can do with the Avoma Extension